maeve-oake/llm-usbc/llama3.2:3b.md

 ## LLM Pinout

 I couldn't come up with a pinout based on what the model has provided - it's too incoherent.
+Asking the model the same question over and over produces wildly different results

 The model seems to think that a USB-C connector has two 48 pins, but doesn't provide info for all of them

-Unfortunately the model doesn't get a single useful metrix correct.
-Two ground pins are correct, but VBUS is nowhere near. scoring a total of zero points.
+Unfortunately the model doesn't produce a single useful attribute.
+Two ground pins are correct, but VBUS is nowhere near, scoring a total of zero points.

 ## Raw LLM output